Recycling and reuse of organic materials within a circular economy is widely understood and supported by Australians

 OBJECTIVE 1: AORA is the national voice of the organics recycling industry and is recognised as such by government and the community.

 The organics recycling industry is not new.
-Humans have been recycling and reusing organic material as fuel and soil improvers since ancient times.
-Today, the role of the industry is becoming more critical as the effects of urban development, agricultural practices and energy use, impact the health of our soils and environment.
+Humans have been recycling and reusing organic materials since ancient times.
+Today, the role of the industry is becoming more critical as the effects of climate change, urban development, agricultural practices and energy use, impact the health of our soils and environment.

 The organics recycling industry diverts material from landfill to beneficial reuse, to mitigate climate change and improve the sustainability of agriculture.
-In order to perform this role effectively industry must work with governments at all levels in setting the policy and regulatory frameworks that will allow efficient delivery on this role.
+In order to perform this role effectively, the industry must work with governments and other stakeholders at all levels in setting the policy and regulatory frameworks which promote the best outcomes.

-OBJECTIVE 2: Champion a pathway to a future where recycling of surplus organic material is optimised
+OBJECTIVE 2: AORA defines and champions a future where recycling of organic materials is maximised and optimised.

-Diverting organic resources for recycling, significantly reduces emissions and recovers valuable agricultural nutrients from landfill.
-The application of composted and organic products to agricultural soils sequesters carbon, improves water infiltration and retention, while returning nutrients to the soil.
+Diverting organic resources for recycling, significantly reduces emissions and recovers valuable nutrients from landfill.
+The application of composted and organic products to soil sequesters carbon, improves water retention, assists in drought-proofing land, and improves agricultural productivity.

 Organics recycling closes the loop on food and other organic wastes and ultimately returns them to food production through the soil.
-It is an exemplar of the “circular economy”.
-AORA will champion pathways to sustainable, resource-efficient organic resource recovery, and agricultural reuse practice through Compost for Soils™
+It is the industrialisation of a natural process, and therefore a true exemplar of the circular economy.

 OBJECTIVE 3: AORA is a successful and sustainable business with outstanding delivery of member needs.

 In order to deliver the beneficial outcomes AORA envisions for its members and the Australian community, it must do so from the certain base offered only through a sustainable, well run and flexible business.